petedejoy/documentation/v2/clickstream/destinations/google-analytics.md

 Also note that when calling `screen` in a mobile app, we'll send a screen view to Google Analytics but when calling `screen` server-side, you must pass in an application name through the `context.app.name` object for Google Analytics to accept your event.

-Ive you've set an application name in your Android or iOS project, Segment will grab the name and pass `context.app.name` automatically.
+If you've set an application name in your Android or iOS project, Astronomer will grab the name and pass `context.app.name` automatically.
 For iOS, we collect your project's `infoDictionary` and use whatever name you've set there.

 ### Identify
-Since it's against Google's Terms of Service to send Personally Identifiable Information (PII) to your Analytics reporting interface, we will never pass anything from an `identify` to Google unless you specifically tell us to.
+Since it's against Google's [Terms of Service](https://www.google.com/policies/terms/) to send Personally Identifiable Information (PII) to your Analytics reporting interface, we will never pass anything from an `identify` to Google unless you specifically tell us to.

 #### User ID
 Google Analytics allows you to set a User-ID for your identified visitors.
 [Read more about their universal tracking method here.](https://support.google.com/analytics/answer/3123663)